Thailand's junta sidelines pro-Thaksin police, governors

 The military has detained people from both sides of the political divide, but a disproportionate number are Thaksin's red-shirt supporters.
 It has closed down radio stations of his supporters and frozen the bank accounts of some.

-It has secured a $1.5 billion loan to make payments to rice farmers, seeking to reach out to Thaksin's rural power base.
+It has secured a $1.5 billion (896 million pounds) loan to make payments to rice farmers, seeking to reach out to Thaksin's rural power base.

 At least 17 top police have been transferred over the past week, according to NCPO documents seen by Reuters.
 The purge includes top officers of the Department of Special Investigation (DSI), Thailand's equivalent of the U.S. FBI, including DSI chief Tarit Pengdith.